cscart/docs/en/user_guide/manage_products/features/product_features.rst

 Add a Feature Group
 ===================

-Feature groups allow you to keep your features organized and to assign categories to multiple features at once.
+Feature groups allow you to assign categories to multiple features at once.

 .. warning::

-    If you delete a feature group, all the features of of that group will be deleted too.
+    If you delete a feature group, all the features of that group will be deleted too.

-1. In the Administration panel, go to **Products → Features**.
+#.
+In the Administration panel, go to **Products → Features**.

+#.
+Switch to **Feature groups** in the menu on the right.

-2. Click the **+** button on the right and choose **Add group**.
+#.
+Click the **+** button on the right.

-3. Fill in the following fields in the opened **New group** window:
+#.
+Fill in the following fields in the **New group** window that will open:

    .. image:: img/feature_group2.png
         :align: center